afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w6-notes.md

 <img src="./resources/w6/l3-darpa-stanford-team.png" width="300" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-> Stanford University's Darpa Grand Challenge team
+> *Stanford University's Darpa Grand Challenge team*

 **Stanley Controller Approach** (Originally developed by Dr. Gabe Hoffman from Stanford University)
 - Stanley method is the path tracking approach used by Stanford University's Darpa Grand Challenge team
->  1. Uses the center of `the front axle` as a reference point
+  1. Uses the center of `the front axle` as a reference point
->  2. Look at both the error in heading and in position relative to the closest point on the path
+  2. Look at both the error in heading and the error in position relative to the closest point on the path
->  3. Define an intuitive steering law to  :
+  3. Define an intuitive steering law to  :
->     1. Correct heading error
+     1. Correct **heading error ( $\Psi_{e}$ )**
->     2. Correct position error
+     2. Correct **position error (dx, dy or e)**
->     3. Obey max steering angle bounds
+     3. Obey **max steering angle bounds**

+The predictable decay errors are independents of vehicle speed

 **Heading Control Law**

 <img src="./resources/w6/l3-heading-cl.png" width="300" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 Combine three requirements :
-- Steer to align heading with desired heading (proportional to heading error)
+- `Heading error` : Steer to align heading with desired heading (to eliminate heading error relative to the path))

 $$
 \delta(t) = \psi(t)
 $$

-- Steer to eliminate crosstrack error
+- `Crosstrack error`: Steer to eliminate crosstrack error
   - Essentially proportional to error
   - Inversely proportional to speed
-  - Limit effect for large errors with inverse tan
+  - Limit effect for large errors with inverse $\tan$
   - Gain $k$ determined experimentally

 $$